derricw/siggo/README.md

 * emoji support, just use colons, like `:cat:`
 * configurable contact [colors](config/README.md#configure-contact-colors)
 * can use [fzf](https://github.com/junegunn/fzf) to fuzzy-find files to attach
+* support for groups! (but not creating new groups)

 ### Dependencies